-2. The Panel is composed of IEEE members who are representatives of industry, government laboratories, educational institutions and professional societies, and who are active in the domain` of Avionics.
+2. The Panel is composed of IEEE Associate or higher level members who are representatives of industry, government laboratories, educational institutions and professional societies, and who are active in the domain of Avionics.

 The Avionics Systems Panel meets at least annually, usually at the DASC and ICNS.
 Further discussions are held by email as led by the Panel Chair with decisions taken by email proxy, as appropriate.
 The Panel Chair or their designee provides minutes of meetings, attendees’ list and a current membership list after the meeting.

-The panel includes five or more standing Committees.
+The panel includes several standing Committees.
 Current Committees are:

-- Avionics Conference Committee: responsible for supporting and selecting volunteers for the Digital Avionics Systems Conference (DASC), the Integrated Communications, Navigation and Surveillance Conference (ICNS) and creating new conferences or partnerships, consistent with the IEEE guidelines on Conferences.
+- Avionics Conference Committee: responsible for supporting and selecting volunteers for the Digital Avionics Systems Conference (DASC), the Integrated Communications, Navigation, and Surveillance Conference (ICNS) and creating new conferences or partnerships, consistent with the IEEE guidelines on Conferences.
+Chair: Chris Camargo; Giancarmine Fasano, Omar Garciacrespillo, George Andrew, Kathleen Kramer.

-- Awards Committee: responsible for selecting nominations for the IEEE and AESS Awards, and conducting a selection based on ASP established standards and procedures.
+- Awards Committee: responsible for selecting nominations for the IEEE and AESS Awards in the domain of avionics, and conducting a selection based on ASP established standards and procedures.
+Chair: Roberto Sabatini; Kathleen Kramer

-- Education Committee: responsible for advancing the education, publications, and IEEE member levels of students or new members of the Avionicscommunity.
+- Education Committee: responsible for advancing the education, publications, and IEEE member levels of students or new members of the Avionics community.
+Chair: Aloke Roy; Giancarmine Fasano, Omar Garciacrespillo, Christopher Camargo, Irfan Majid, Roberto Sabatini, Carlos Insaurralde, Alex Gardi.

 - Nomination and Elections Committee: responsible for the process of nomination of Panel Chair and Vice-Chair, IEEE Senior Members and Fellows, and maintaining the process for selection of Avionics System Panel members with the concurrence of the current ASP Chair.

-Each Committee Chair has the responsibility of documenting the processes used for selection of members, and conducting the Committee responsibilities.
+Each Committee Chair has the responsibility of documenting the processes used for the selection of members and conducting the Committee responsibilities.
 Each Committee elects its own chair from members, with the concurrence of the Panel Chair.

-The Panel elects a Chairman, whose term of office is two years.
-The elected Panel Chair will then recommend a Vice-chair, with the concurrence of the Nominations and Appointment Committee, to serve a term of the same duration.
+The Panel elects a Chairman and a Vice-chair whose term of office is two years.
 Voting and rules-of-order are established in the By-Laws of the Aerospace and Electronic Systems Society.
 The Vice-Chair will stand in and lead Panel meetings when the Chair is absent.
-Committee chairs shall be limited to two (2) two (2) year terms.
+Committee chair positions shall be limited to two (2) two (2) year terms.

-Membership in the Panel is open to active IEEE and AESS members from the Avionics community, who has demonstrated leadership and the desire to advance Avionics technology and system capabilities.
+Membership in the Panel is open to active IEEE Associate or higher level members from the Avionics community, who has demonstrated leadership and the desire to advance Avionics technology and system capabilities.
 Membership falls into one of two categories: (i) active, (ii) emeritus.
 To remain active, a member must have attended at least 2 of the past 4 meetings.
 Only Active Members of the Panel can vote on ASP motions and business decisions.
+The Chair and the Vice Chair of the ASP and the underlying Committee Chairs must be members of AESS.

-Committees are not considered to be permanent, and will be continued at the recommendation of the ASP Chair and the Nominations and Elections Committee.
+Committees are not considered to be permanent and will be continued at the recommendation of the ASP Chair.
 Initiation and/or conclusion of a Committee activity will be authorized only by a vote of the ASP membership.

 The objectives of this Panel are represented by the objectives of the individual committees.